dralgroup/ita/README.md

 ## Content description

 * ``ita.ipynb`` - Jupyter notebook.
-* ``ita.html`` - its version in html format so that it can be browsed with any web browser.
+* ``ita.html`` - its version in html format so that it can be browsed with any web browser ([CLICK HERE TO BROWSE](https://htmlpreview.github.io/?https://gitfront.io/r/dral/cTeTc2aMnE8U/ita/raw/ita.html)).
 * ``calculations`` folder containing the parsed calculation data in MLatom format (also saving space).
 The full data can be accessed on [figshare](https://figshare.com/s/1c9cb093407f48230c2f).

 ## Prerequisites